 Believe it or not, whatever the memory configuration your computer has we are never satisfied with its speed.
-There’s absolutely nothing wrong about it because time to time things are getting faster and faster.
+There’s absolutely nothing wrong with it because time to time things are getting faster and faster.

-What Ready Boost Does?
+What does Ready Boost do?

 Ready Boost was introduced in the Windows Vista and promised to boost your system speed by improving the system memory.
 Anyways this feature didn’t actually perform as much as promoted but still shows its usefulness in under a few circumstances.

 This is because empty or idle RAM is of no use but SuperFetch turns it to a cache which significantly decreases application access time.
 Ready Boost works together with SuperFetch.

 Once you choose to use your Flash Drive for Ready Boost, the SuperFetch instead of storing the frequently used files and application libraries into the system memory (RAM), stores it into the flash drive.

 Does Ready Boost Work For You?

 This is because your RAM is much faster than the USB drive and it is better if SuperFetch data is stored into RAM than to an USB drive.
 This surely turns out to be a minus for those having large volumes of RAM but still relying on Ready Boost.

-Clearly it only helps when your computer is running on a small RAM, but that doesn’t ease things up.
-For you to take full advantage of this feature, the USB drive should atleast be half empty.
+Clearly, it only helps when your computer is running on a small RAM, but that doesn’t ease things up.
+For you to take full advantage of this feature, the USB drive should at least be half empty.

-The other minus is while the speed of your USB drive is a determining factor, it doesn’t work out if you use a high speed solid state drive (SSD) for this purpose.
+The other minus is while the speed of your USB drive is a determining factor, it doesn’t work out if you use a high-speed solid state drive (SSD) for this purpose.

 So the bottom line is, it is better to upgrade your RAM than relying on Ready Boost unless you don’t want to put any money on it (or) have an empty USB drive lingering around.